dbos-inc/dbos-docs/docs/cloud-tutorials/database-management.md

 You can then locally run any migration command such as [`npx dbos rollback`](../api-reference/cli.md#npx-dbos-rollback) or [`npx knex migrate:down`](https://knexjs.org/guide/migrations.html#migration-cli) and it will execute on your cloud database.

 :::warning
-While it is occasionally necessary, be careful when manually running migration commands on a production database.
+While it is occasionally necessary, be careful when manually changing the schema on a production database.
 :::

 ### Database Recovery